agflores21/PortfolioProjects/README.md

 # PortfolioProjects

-This repository contains my Data Analyst projects I did in SQL, Tableau, PowerBI and Python.
+This repository contains my Data Analyst projects I did in SQL, PowerBI and Python.